 Art therapy is a unique interdisciplinary field that brings together both creative activities and counseling techniques into a single process.
 Art therapists need to have knowledge of visual art, the creative process, counseling practice, and human development.
 Being an art therapist requires completing a master’s or doctoral program in art therapy, which typically ask for prerequisite coursework in psychology and art (meaning it’s probably best to study both as an undergraduate).
 While you need artistic knowledge, neither therapist nor client needs to be the next van Gogh (especially with the cutting the ear off thing).
 Art therapy is about using the creative process and creative expression in the healing, recovery, or discovery process, not creating the next Starry Night.

 The techniques used in art therapy can be used with any age group and can be used individually or in a group setting.
 Art therapists work in private practices, community outreach programs, hospitals, schools, nursing homes, and countless other environments.
 The client(s) can use paint, clay, pencils, crayons, or any other artistic medium you can think of.

-As I alluded to, there are several other alternative therapy methods out there, including wilderness therapy, music therapy, pet therapy, dance therapy, and pretty much anything else you could imagine.
+As I alluded to, there are several other alternative therapy methods out there, including wilderness therapy, music therapy, pet therapy, dance therapy, drama therapy, and pretty much anything else you could imagine.
 If you want to work in this field but are not particularly interested in the traditional therapy process, maybe one of these unique options is for you!